jonnyohjonnyo/codequality-poc/README.md

 ## Purpose

 This project exists to provide a Proof of Concept for integrating code quality tools into a Circle-based CI pipeline.

+👋 Hi Sean.
+No I did not check in my node_modules this time.

 ## Available Scripts